The Best Multisport Watches Compared

 What is the best Polar watch?

-The Polar Vantage V2 would have to be one of Polar’s best sporting watches.
-It possesses a ton of different features like 130 sport-specific tracking modes, has integrated GPS, GLONASS, Galileo, and QZSS functionality, possesses 40 hours of training mode battery life, only weighs 52grams, plus has up to 100meters of water resistance.
+The Polar Vantage V2 is one of Polar’s strongest multisport watches.
+It includes around 130 sport-specific tracking modes, GPS support with GLONASS, Galileo, and QZSS, up to 40 hours of training battery life, a lightweight 52-gram design, and up to 100 meters of water resistance.

 Which Garmin watch is the best?